13 Buddhist Quotes to Inspire Inner Peace & Resilience—In Life and Around Food

 -Buddha, the Enlightened One

-This Buddhist quote actually reminds me of another quote from Brene Brown: “The brokenhearted are the bravest among us.
+This Buddhist quote actually reminds me of another spiritual healing quote from Brene Brown: “The brokenhearted are the bravest among us.
 They dared to love.”

 Buddhism teaches us to make peace with uncertainty, and love is certainly daring and uncertain.
 When we choose to love, we make ourselves vulnerable, which means that we’re open to love as much as we’re open to hurt.
 But we can’t shut ourselves off from potential hurt, otherwise we also shut off love.